Burns Lake: History

-Burns Lake's first inhabitants were the Carrier First Nations communities that spanned much of the Lakes District and beyond.
+Burns Lake's first inhabitants were the Dakelh (once known colonially as Carrier, an identification term never self-selected by any of the collection of cultures to which it was applied) and Wet'suwet'en First Nations communities that spanned much of the Lakes District and beyond.

-Burns Lake itself began as a small rest stop for travellers on their way to the Yukon Gold Rush.
+Burns Lake, as pertains to the municipality of today, began as a small rest stop for travellers on their way to the Yukon Gold Rush.
 Many of these travellers spotted opportunity in the rich forestry, fur, and mining opportunities in Burns Lake and the surrounding area.

 Burns Lake acquired its name after Michael Byrnes, who was an explorer for the Collins Overland Telegraph scheme.
 Byrnes passed Burns lake in about 1866 while surveying a route from Fort Fraser to Hagwilget.
 Recent research indicates that Byrnes was also a miner during the Cariboo Gold Rush and had staked a claim on William's Creek earlier, in 1861.
 On the 1866 trail map of the area, the name 'Byrnes' Lake appears; after 1876 however, the maps indicate it as Burns Lake.

 Bob Gerow, one of the main founders of Burns Lake, entered into partnership with Jack Seely and Howard Laidlaw to create Burns Lake Trading Company.
 Together, they built a store/hotel and a sawmill on Gerow Island, which would become the hub of trade for the surrounding area.
 The Village was incorporated on December 6, 1923.
 The first Mayor was G. M Gerow.

 The first newspaper in Burns Lake was called the Observer, published and edited by Sidney Godwin.
 In the late 1950s, another newspaper, also called the Observer, was operated by Ralph Vipond.
 It closed in 1961.

-The town continued to grow throughout the 20th century.
+The town continued to grow throughout the 20th century, despite damage suffered in an earthquake in August 1963.
 Its current industries have become forestry and tourism, though many workers commute to jobs in the mining industry.

-Burns Lake received nationwide attention on January 20, 2012, when an explosion destroyed Babine Forest Products, a wood mill which was one of the town's primary employers.
+Burns Lake received nationwide attention on January 20, 2012, when a fatal explosion destroyed Babine Forest Products, a wood mill which was one of the town's primary employers.

-The village of Burns Lake is infamous within the trucking and commercial transportation industries for its narrow, twisting main road which makes the transportation of large loads to adjacent communities difficult and sometimes impossible.
-Despite numerous unanswered complaints and appeals, the British Columbia Highway 16 remains throttled.
+The village of Burns Lake is infamous within the trucking and commercial transportation industries for its narrow, twisting main road which made the transportation of large loads to adjacent communities difficult at times.
+However, the serpentine route also displays the town's business district while many other highway communities have their downtowns bypassed.

 A number of historic buildings still stand including:

 The Old Hospital

-First built in 1933 by the Women's Missionary Society of the United Church of Canada, the hospital was officially opened by Canada's former Governor General Lord Tweedsmuir.
+First built in 1931 by the Women's Missionary Society of the United Church of Canada.
 Once the largest and finest public buildings between Prince George and Prince Rupert, it was famous for its fine gardens.
 It was later occupied by a senior citizens apartment complex, then declared a heritage building in 1982 and redeveloped as an office building by its owner, the Burns Lake Native Development Corporation.